bianchimro/markgiu/README.md

-#Markgiu
+# Markgiu

 Markgiu is a very simple markdown editor, based on [node-webkit](https://github.com/rogerwang/node-webkit).

 This is my first experiment with node-webkit, and it leverages some popular js libraries that I commonly use in the browser, client side.

-The code base is very simple, it is based on a couple of [knockout.js](http://knockoutjs.com/) View-Models.
+The code is very simple, it is based on a couple of [knockout.js](http://knockoutjs.com/) View-Models.

 See "powered by" section down here for a full listing of used libraries.

 Markgiu has no native node dependencies, so it should be usable on any platform